ivaleraM/GLFM/README.md

     X: NxD observation matrix of N samples and D dimensions

-    C: 1xD string array indicating type of data for each dimension,
+    C: 1xD string array indicating type of data for each dimension